LSS-Manager/LSSM-V.4/docs/nb_NO/faq.md

 ## Hva koster LSS Manager?
 LSS-Manager er gratis - sånn det skal det være.

 Would you still like to support us financially?
-Then you are welcome to send us a donation via [OpenCollective][donate].
+Then you are welcome to send us a donation via [OpenCollective][lssm.donations].
 We are happy about any support!

 :::warning donations
 All donations will only be used to cover our running costs.
 We have no intention of making a profit and will not distribute any profits.